ankitdmon/Book_store/README.md

 https://nodejs.org/en
 ```

-Also you need to add package Manager `YARN` official website:
+Also, you need to add the package Manager `YARN` official website:

 ```
 https://yarnpkg.com/
 ```

-Make sure NodeJs is properly installed and added to your system's PATH.
+Could you ensure NodeJs is properly installed and added to your system's PATH?

 ### Set up your Node module